KTH Food Handler/Manager Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-They are being cooked
+They are unsightly

 Next Question